-1. Establish Rules
+1. Establish Policy Rules

 2. Determine Consequences for Violations

 If you need to terminate an employee for violating your no call, no show policy, you should document everything and send the employee notice of their termination.
-In the case of three consecutive violations, you should communicate with the employee that your company has considered them to have abandoned their job.
+In the case of three consecutive violations, you should communicate with the employee that your company considers them to have abandoned their job.

-Within a comprehensive attendance policy, which includes descriptions of your PTO and leave guidelines, no call, no show situations gain greater context.
+Within a comprehensive attendance policy—which includes descriptions of your PTO and leave guidelines—no call, no show situations gain greater context.
 It documents for employees that they have benefits provided by your company but that there are also consequences should they violate your trust and expectations.

 4. Communicate Your New Policy